curlconverter/curlconverter/CONTRIBUTING.md

 ['curl', '--data', <Shell variable>, 'example.com']
 ```

-These first two steps are skipped if the input is already an array of strings.
+These first 3 steps are skipped if the input is already an array of strings.

-3. Iterate over the list of shell tokens and convert it into an object that mostly just maps argument names to a value (boolean, `Word` or list of `Word`s).
-A few arguments write to the same argument name here.
+4. Iterate over the list of shell tokens and convert it into an object that mostly just maps argument names to either a boolean, a `Word` or list of `Word`s.
+A few arguments write to the same argument name.

 ```none
 ->